HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* The code for malignant neoplastic disease from SNOMED-CT:
+* A Coding from SNOMED-CT:

   ```
   http://snomed.info/sct#363346000 "Malignant neoplastic disease (disorder)"
   ```

-* The same code, assuming SCT has been defined as an alias for http://snomed.info/sct:
+* The same Coding, assuming SCT has been defined as an alias for http://snomed.info/sct:

   ```
   SCT#363346000 "Malignant neoplastic disease (disorder)"
   ```

-* A code from ICD10-CM (assuming a code system alias has been defined):
+* A Coding from ICD10-CM, assuming the alias $ICD for that code system:

   ```
-  ICD10CM#C004  "Malignant neoplasm of lower lip, inner aspect"
+  $ICD#C004  "Malignant neoplasm of lower lip, inner aspect"
   ```

-* A code with an explicit version set specified with bar syntax:
+* A Coding with an explicit version specified with bar syntax:

   ```
   http://hl7.org/fhir/CodeSystem/example-supplement|201801103#chol-mmol